Richard Bland College: Campus

 Richard Bland College of William and Mary has a campus spanning over 700 acres, situated in both Prince George and Dinwiddie Counties, adjacent to the city limits of Petersburg.
 The rural, park-like campus is split into east and west and offers landscaped grounds with a mix of modern and colonialistic-vintage architecture, pecan orchards, and historical structures, including Maze Hall, the administration building, and the remnants of when the land was under the supervision of Central State Hospital.
-It also features notable facilities such as the President's Home, the Guesthouse Residence, a water garden, and various maintenance facilities.
+It also features facilities such as the President's Home, the Guesthouse Residence, a water garden, and various maintenance facilities.

 Academic buildings on campus include the McNeer Building, which serves as the main science and technology hub, and Pecan Hall, the SSHE (Social Studies, Humanities, and English) Building, housing liberal arts and humanities classes.
 Ernst Hall, another academic building, is home to classrooms, laboratories, faculty offices, the Academic Computer Lab, and the Division Chair's office.

 The campus also encompasses the Barn Theatre, a converted dairy barn serving as the venue for Richard Bland College Players' annual theater productions involving students, faculty, staff, and community members.
 The Campus Center is a significant hub, housing the library, a snack bar, dining area, student lounge, and bookstore.
 The Center for Student Affairs hosts offices and services related to admissions, financial aid, student activities, and other student support services.
 Maze Hall, the administration building, is home to various administrative offices, including those of the President, Provost and Dean of the Faculty, Dean of Administration and Finance, and Director of Institutional Advancement.

 Statesman Hall houses the gymnasium, locker facilities, a weight training center, a racquetball court, aerobics classrooms, and faculty offices for physical education and health courses.
 It also accommodates Instructional Technology Services on the second floor.
 The campus library offers essential services.

 The campus provides housing options in buildings such as Commerce, Freedom, and Patriot Halls.
 Commerce Hall (formerly the Humanities and Social Sciences Building) is characterized by its arcade walkway and grassy courtyard, which formerly accommodated classrooms and faculty offices for the Division of Humanities and Social Sciences.
 After 2008, it was repurposed as a student dorm.
 Freedom and Patriot Halls, on the other hand, offer apartment-style living accommodations.
-These halls collectively house approximately 500 students, and residents are required to maintain a 2.5 GPA to promote an academic atmosphere.
+These halls collectively house approximately 500 students, and residents are required to maintain a 2.5 GPA.

 The campus layout also features a Crim Dell inspired bridge connecting the athletic fields to the Residential Village, offering convenient access for students residing in that area.